iv461/icey/icey/doc/source/publish_subscribe.md

 ## The Stream concept

 Streams are a fundamental concept upon which ICEY is built.
-An `icey::stream` is an asynchronous abstraction that represents a sequence of values, potentially infinitely many.
+An `icey::Stream` is an asynchronous abstraction that represents a sequence of values, potentially infinitely many.
 Subscribers, service servers, and timers all model the stream concept.
 You can either register a callback on a stream that's invoked when a new value (i.e. ROS message) arrives, or you can asynchronously wait for a new value using `co_await stream`.